 Big Changes are Coming to Kohl’s Cash!

-Some big changes are coming to Kohl's loyalty programs that frequent shoppers will definitely want to know about.
+Some big changes are coming to Kohl’s loyalty programs, including Kohl’s Cash, that frequent Kohl’s shoppers will definitely want to know about.

 Kohl’s announced via blog post on Wednesday that the company will be combining its three popular loyalty programs into a single platform called Kohl’s Rewards.